 To read all of the posts in the series “Questions With” click here.

-FR: If you could choose anyone to be leader of the free world, who would it be?
+FR: If you could choose any decade to live in, which would it be?

 FR: If you weren’t playing music and had the talent and circumstances to do anything else, what would it be?

 If music wasn’t my hobby or my passion that I do on the side from my day job, hopefully it would be something creative.
 I think it would be really fun to be an actor, I think that would be really cool.

 I’ve been listening to a lot of music from Sub-Saharan Africa, it’s called Tuareg music; it’s like desert blues music.
 This guy, Bombino, he has a new album called Nomad that I’ve really been listening to.
 There’s a band called Crime & the City Solution, I’ve been listening to their new album.
 I’ve also been listening to a band called Liturgy.
 They describe themselves as a transcendental black metal band.
 I don’t listen to a lot of metal music.
 I listen to some, but there’s just something about them that interests me.
 I’ve been listening to the new Nick Cave record and the band we’re playing with on Friday, Wovenhand.
 And Locally, there’s a band called Diamond Age.